LucyNayeonChoi/Loreal-Sustainability-Project-SAFE/README.md

 This rapid growth has led to high resource consumption, increased waste, and environmental concerns.
 Consumers and activists push for sustainable practices, urging companies to adopt eco-friendly changes and reduce their carbon footprint.

 L'Oréal, a leading multinational beauty company established in 1909, is known for its diverse, high-quality product line.
 In 2022, L'Oréal generated €29.9 billion ($32 billion) in sales across 150 countries with 88,000 employees[2].
 This report outlines the rationale for using the SAFE model to support L'Oréal’s sustainability efforts.

 ## Key Components
-Introduction - Explains the use of sustainability analysis in the cosmetics industry.
+- Introduction: Highlights the importance of sustainability in the growing cosmetics industry, emphasizing L'Oréal's role and need for sustainable practices.

-Model Description - Lays down the SAFE model in a step-by-step manner, the methodology of calculating the overall sustainability through fuzzy analytics.
+- Model Description: Describes the application of the SAFE model, evaluating L'Oréal's sustainability using 22 basic indicators through fuzzy logic and normalization.

-Results - Interprets the final score and findings of the model.
-The final score is evaluated on a [0,1] scale, and the other points of interest include the best and worst performing features and the most sensitive features.
+- Results: Interprets the overall sustainability score of 0.451 for L'Oréal evaluated on a [0,1] scale, detailing the best and worst performing features and the most sensitive features.

-Appendices - Contains the basic indicator raw data (researched)
+- Appendices: Contains raw data for the indicators used in the SAFE model and additional detailed results.

 ## Resources
 [1] Mckinsey & Company.
 “The Beauty Market in 2023: A Special State of Fashion Report McKinsey.”
 Www.mckinsey.com, 22 May 2023, www.mckinsey.com/industries/retail/our-insights/the-beauty-market-in-2023-a-special-state-of-fashion-re port.